Ghosts of The Perth Mint

 At the time, the Ventris’ living area was separated from the operating Mint by a partition which ran across the bottom of the stairs.
 This structure supported a door which acted as the front door to the private residence.

-When the bell was rung, the butler would come down the staircase to answer it, climb the stairs again to determine if Mr. Ventris was receiving visitors, and descend once again to escort the visitor in if necessary.
+When the bell was rung, the butler would come down the staircase to answer it, climb the stairs again to determine if Ventris was receiving visitors, and descend once again to escort the visitor in if necessary.

 The Ventris’ home opened into an ornate lounge room featuring views over the river in a space which has since been converted into a boardroom.
 The next floor up was the servants’ quarters where the maid and the butler lived.